 For example, since your clients are high-end, you will need employees who are comfortable in high-end surroundings, have high levels of self-confidence and strong interpersonal skills.

-3 - To hire right, describe the job you want done
+5. To hire right, be able to describe the job you want done

 If you want to bring clarity to a goal or a desire – write it down.
 So write down a description for the job you want done.

 Now look here…the title of the job (e.g. Factory Supervisor) is not a description of the job!

 Yes, you need a title but you also need a general description or summary of the job.

 Example: The Factory Supervisor (FS) supervises and coordinates the activities of employees engaged in sewing, embroidering, pressing, etc of garments in the factory”